-The PHA will identify residents whose identity verification has failed by reviewing EIV's Identity Verification Report on a monthly basis.
-The PHA will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the tenant.
-When the PHA determines that discrepancies exist as a result of PHA errors, such as spelling errors or incorrect birth dates, it will correct the errors promptly.
+HAWC will identify residents whose identity verification has failed by reviewing EIV's Identity Verification Report on a monthly basis.
+HAWC will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the tenant.
+When HAWC determines that discrepancies exist as a result of HAWC errors, such as spelling errors or incorrect birth dates, it will correct the errors promptly.